Passim Emergency Artist Relief (PEAR) Fund

-Thanks to all who have contributed to our Passim Emergency Artist Relief (PEAR) fund which has provided much-needed financial relief to musicians during the Coronavirus crisis. $125,000 has been raised to date, and grants totaling $115,000 have been distributed to 240 artists.
+Thanks to all who have contributed to our Passim Emergency Artist Relief (PEAR) fund which has provided much-needed financial relief to musicians during the Coronavirus crisis. $143,500 has been raised to date, and grants totaling $143,000 have been distributed to over 250 artists.
 This has been a labor of love for all of us at Passim, and we appreciate your generosity.

 The COVID-19 pandemic has greatly impacted the lives of independent musicians through canceled gigs and lost revenue from in-person music lessons.
-Club Passim decided to close and cancel all shows through at least May 4th, but is now hosting a virtual music festival: KEEP YOUR DISTANCE FEST!
+Club Passim decided to close and cancel all in-person shows through the end of 2020, but is now hosting a virtual music festival: KEEP YOUR DISTANCE FEST!
 Passim has reached out to musicians in their community to get on the bill!
 Musicians practicing “social distancing” will post videos of themselves playing in their living room for KEEP YOUR DISTANCE FEST that will feature songs about staying calm, hope and sticking together.

 See our Youtube playlist of participating musicians here:

 The community looks to music for comfort and strength, so Passim is working to give them songs that reflect those sentiments.
 Musicians are posting their songs on YouTube along with the fundraising link that allows people to donate to The Passim Emergency Artist Relief Fund (PEAR Fund).